25ahmet/dedekorkut.cpp/README.md

 # dedekorkut.cpp
-a infinite loop which writes infinite "Dede Korkut"
+an infinite loop which writes infinite "Dede Korkut"